-As a result of the great Recession of 2008-2009, a number of states depleted state unemployment trust fund accounts and have large outstanding federal loans.
+As a result of the great Recession of 2008-2009, a

+number of states depleted state unemployment trust fund accounts and have large outstanding federal loans.
 Until the loans are repaid, federal unemployment taxes (FUTA) will automatically increase.
-In 2012, the FUTA tax paid by employers in 19 states was automatically increased due to continued loan balances.
-The number of states impacted by FUTA tax increases is projected to be 20 in 2013.
+In 2014, the FUTA tax paid by employers in 8 states was automatically increased due to continued loan balances.
+The number of states impacted by FUTA tax increases is projected to be as many as 7 in 2015.